Registration is now open for the 2021-2022 program.

 What are Sibshops?
 For the adults who run them and for the agencies that sponsor them, Sibshops are evidence of their loving concern for the family member who will have the longest-lasting relationship with a person who has a disability.
 However, for the kids who attend them, Sibshops are pedal-to-the-metal events where they will meet other sibs (usually for the first time), have fun, laugh, talk about the good and not-so-good parts of having a sib with special needs, play some great games, learn something about the services their brothers and sister receive, and have some more fun.

 Who attends Sibshops?
 Sibs, of course!
 Most Sibshops are for sibs of kids with developmental concerns.
 Increasingly, Sibshops are being offered for brothers and sisters of kids with health concerns (often at children’s hospitals) and we’re beginning to see Sibshops emerge for sibs of kids with mental health concerns.
-While Sibshops were developed for sibs in the 8-13 year-old age range, Sibshops (depending on the community) are being offered for sibs as young as six and for teens as well.
+While Sibshops were developed for sibs in the 8-13 year-old age range.

 Who facilitates Sibshops?
 We very much like having adult sibs as Sibshop facilitators–and adult sibs tell us that they get much out of running the program.
 Ideally, we would have someone from the provider group and a professional (Social Worker, Special Ed Teacher, PT or OT).
 The facilitator who is a service provider will know about the special needs represented in the group and about services available in the community.
 Regardless of whether the facilitator is a family member or service provider, we seek certain qualities in a good Sibshop facilitator.
 We want them to truly enjoy the company of kids and have had experience working with kids; to be especially good listeners; and to have the ability to convey a sense of joy, wonder, and fun.